-A Land glaciers in the Himalayas lock up water and release it nicely for countries such as and Pakistan in a regular manner throughout the year.
-The same applies to the Andes and the waterto countries such as Peru.
+in a regular manner throughout the year.
+The same applies to the Andes and the water to countries such as Peru.
 If the land glaciers retreat by a significant amount, the whole release mechanism will probably be compromised.
 Also, depending on the extent to which rise, global warming may also cause problems to water supplies and sewage disposal in coastal cities.